BlackJar72/KnightferretRPG/README.md

 screen space shaders and a recreation of the spectre effect from classic doom (perhaps would have work for some kind of shadow people/creatures).

-Many parts were based on ideas cherry picked from "Data Orient Design" as well as idea (not code) seen in other projects (such as having a "scene-loader" scene).
+Many parts were based on ideas cherry picked from "Data Orient Design" as well as ideas (not code) seen in other projects (such as having a "scene-loader" scene).
 Also, static contexts are required to share data or move objects between scenes in Unity, for anyone wondering about the static "management" classes.